Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Numerical experiments

 \subsection{Geometry sector diagnostics}

 Figure~\ref{fig:typ-mesh} shows a representative embedded mesh from the dynamical ensemble.
+The geometry is visibly fluctuating, but the local cells remain well inside the admissible region.

-To quantify mesh fluctuations we show histograms of corner angles ($\theta$) in Fig.~\ref{fig:hist_angle}, edge lengths ($\ell$) in Fig.~\ref{fig:hist_edge}, cell areas ($A$) in Fig.~\ref{fig:hist_area}, aspect ratios ($r$) in Fig.~\ref{fig:hist_aspect}, and physical edge orientations in Fig.~\ref{fig:hist_orient}.
-In lattice units we find
+We first examine one-point diagnostics of the mesh geometry.
+Figure~\ref{fig:hist_angle} shows the distribution of corner angles \(\theta\), Fig.~\ref{fig:hist_edge} the edge lengths \(\ell\), Fig.~\ref{fig:hist_area} the cell areas \(A\), Fig.~\ref{fig:hist_aspect} the aspect ratios \(r\), and Fig.~\ref{fig:hist_orient} the physical edge orientations.
+In lattice units we find, for example,

-The distributions are broad (the mesh is not frozen near the square embedding) but show no visible pile--up at the admissibility cutoffs.
+The distributions are broad, so the mesh is not frozen near the square embedding, but they show no visible pile-up at the admissibility cutoffs.
+The orientation histogram retains peaks near the coordinate axes, indicating residual microscopic memory of the underlying hypercubic stencil.
+This does not by itself rule out a useful twisting regime: what matters for the short-range geometry hypothesis is whether local geometric observables decorrelate on \(O(1)\) lattice scales.

-\emph{Geometry correlation lengths.} A key requirement is that the geometry should act as a regulator rather than a critical field.
-We therefore measure two complementary correlators: (i) a displacement correlator based on $u(n)=x(n)-an$, with the configurationwise mean subtracted to remove the translation zero mode, and (ii) a connected volume--volume correlator $C_V(r)=\langle\delta V(0)\,\delta V(r)\rangle_c$ binned by graph distance.
-Both decay rapidly and are consistent with short--range geometry fluctuations, cf. Fig~\ref{fig:dis_corr}--\ref{fig:vol_corr}.
+We therefore measure connected geometry correlators.
+As scalar diagnostics we use (i) a displacement correlator based on \(u(n)=x(n)-an\), with the configurationwise mean subtracted to remove the translation zero mode, and (ii) the connected volume--volume correlator \(C_V(r)\) defined in \S\ref{subsec:observables}, binned by graph distance.
+Both decay rapidly and are consistent with short-range geometry fluctuations; see Fig.~\ref{fig:dis_corr}--\ref{fig:vol_corr}.